-Once it’s done, you’ve got a condiment that adds flavor to many dishes and is also filled with gut health-boosting microbes.
-Gross, we know…but soooo good for you.
+Once it’s done, you’ve got a condiment that adds flavor to many dishes, and is also filled with gut health-boosting microbes.

 WHY WE LOVE THIS RECIPE

 Cabbage is a nutrient-dense cruciferous vegetable and by simply adding salt and letting nature do the work, you’re able to transform it into a tasty new dish that’s great for your gut.